Westbrook, Queensland: History

 The name Westbrook comes from the name of the Westbrook pastoral run named by John 'Tinker' Campbell, a pastoralist and merchant, in 1841.
+The name has been attributed to be self-explanatory: a running brook or stream.

 In 1877, 11500 acres of land was resumed from the Westbrook pastoral run to establish smaller farms.
 The land was offered for selection on 17 April 1877.

 Bunker's Hill State School opened on 1 January 1899 under head teacher Walter Richmond.

 Westbrook Reformatory School for Boys opened on 5 May 1900, having been relocated from Lytton Hill on the orders of Colonel George Arthur French, Commandant of the newly created Queensland Defence Force.
 On 30 October 1919, it was renamed Farm Home for Boys, Westbrook to have a "positive 'moral effect' on the boys".
 On 26 May 1966 it was renamed Westbrook Training Centre.
 Circa 1987, it was renamed Westbrook Youth Detention Centre.
 It closed on 30 June 1994.
 It was located at a site bounded by Westbrook Wyreema Road, Toowoomba Athol Road and Althus Road (27.6171°S 151.8308°E).

 Westbrook Presbyterian Church was officially opened on Sunday 15 June 1902 by Reverend Robert Henry Roberts.
 Reverend Joseph Lundie and Messrs Munro and Robertson, all of Toowoomba, donated the 1 acre site, while Frederick George Gray Couper of Westbrook Station gifted the building, a former billiard room at the Westbrook Homestead.
 Prior to the opening of the church, Presbyterian worship had been held in the home of Mr and Mrs Hugh Campbell.
 On Saturday 14 June 1952, the church celebrated its golden jubilee with the laying of the foundation stone for a new church building by Ralph Havelock Couper, son of Frederick Couper who donated the original building.
 On Sunday 14 September 1952, the new church building was officially opened by the Reverend J. Fairlie Forrest with over 200 people attending.
 The new church cost only £900 due to the men of the congregation providing volunteer labour.
 The church was sold circa 1995 and has been converted into a house.
 It is at 1220 Gore Highway (27.6127°S 151.8324°E).